 Employment-Based School Centred Initial Teacher Training for graduates

-Connex Education offers a fully paid route into teaching with no further tuition debt.
-Through our employment-based school-centred initial teaching training you will complete a two-year programme, resulting in a PGCE and qualified teacher status.
-All this while being fully immersed in a school environment, working from trainee teacher to qualified teacher with two years’ experience in a classroom.
+Connex Education Partnership offers a fully paid route into teaching with no further tuition debt.
+Through our employment-based school-centred initial teaching training you will complete a programme, resulting in a PGCE and qualified teacher status.
+All this while being fully immersed in a school environment, working from teaching assistant to a qualified teacher with experience in a classroom.

 What are the benefits of Employment-Based SCITT?